bhauman/figwheel-main/docs/tutorial.md

 ## Starting the REPL already intialized with your code

-While it is perfectly valid to `require` the code you need at the REPL, most of the time you will want to work on something specific.
-We'll now start a REPL with the code you intend to use or work on already loaded.
+While it is perfectly valid to `require` the code you need at the REPL, most of the time you will want to initialize the REPL with something specific already loaded.

 You can accomplish this by using the following command:

 ```clojure
 $ clojure -m figwhee.main --compile hello.cruel-world --repl
 ```

+This will compile and load the `hello.cruel-world` namespace into the REPL environment.
+If `hello.cruel-world` required other namespaces they would get loaded as well.

 You will notice some differences in the REPL startup output this time: